Group20-Project/AND101-project/README.md

 - **Tam**
 - **Mike Brown**

-Time spent: **4** hours spent in total
+Time spent: **10** hours spent in total

 ## Summary

-This document provides an overview, project spec, and wireframes for our team's capstone project: **Spotify Searcher retrieves song results based on user input from a search bar**
+This document provides a summary of our project building process for our app, **Spotify Album Info**

-If we had to describe this milestone in three (3) emojis, they would be: **emojis here**

 ## Milestone Requirements